Skip to main content

 We’re constantly testing new hearing aids.
 Not everything we test makes the cut—and that’s on purpose.
 We only want to recommend the best-performing hearing aids on the market.

-• Nano is another hearing aid brand marketing primarily on social media we don’t recommend.
+• Nano is a hearing aid brand marketing primarily on social media we don’t recommend.

 • The brand was sued by the State of Vermont in 2023 for “unfair business practices and misleading marketing statements.”
 Some of these unfair practices included company leadership directing sales staff to identify themselves as hearing instrument specialists (a position that typically requires a two-year degree) when they held no such credentials.